Skip to main content

 6. My business received a grant in Phase 1.
 Am I eligible for another grant in Phase 2?

-If your business has additional gross receipts that were not reported on Form E-500 or federal Form 1065, then you may be eligible to apply for an additional grant payment.
+If your business has additional gross receipts that were not reported on Form E-500 or federal Form 1065, then you may have been eligible to apply for an additional grant payment.

 If all of your business’ gross receipts for transactions apportioned to North Carolina were reported on Form E-500 or federal Form 1065, then you are ineligible to receive a grant in Phase 2.